The Book of Love (2016 film): Production

 In May 2012, Jessica Biel, Chloë Grace Moretz, and Jeffrey Dean Morgan, were cast in the film, with Bill Purple directing from a screenplay by Robbie Pickering.
 Justin Timberlake served as the composer and music supervisor, Biel also served as a producer on the film, alongside Michelle Purple, Ross M. Dinerstein and Darby Angel, under their Iron Ocean Films, Preferred Content, and AngelWorld banners respectively.
-In March 2015, Jayson Warner Smith, Orlando Jones, Paul Reiser, Maisie Williams and Jason Sudeikis joined the cast of the film.
+In March 2015, Jayson Warner Smith, Orlando Jones, Paul Reiser, Maisie Williams and Jason Sudeikis joined the cast of the film, with Sudeikis and Williams replacing Dean Morgan and Moretz.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 14, 2016.
 Shortly after, Electric Entertainment acquired U.S distribution rights to the film.
 It went onto screen at the Heartland Film Festival and Napa Valley Film Festival.
 The film was released into theaters on January 13, 2017.

 Reception

 Critical response

 On review aggregator website Rotten Tomatoes, the film has a score of 8% based on 12 reviews, with an average rating of 3/10.
 On Metacritic, the film has a score of 27 out of 100, based on 6 critics, indicating "generally unfavorable reviews".